Colfax Cutural Center 2004/February 6, 2004

 from nature) color choices.

-with a shrug when asked to explain how, for instance, flashes
+shrug when asked to explain how, for instance, flashes of

-of hazard orange wound up in a piece capturing a winter's
+hazard orange wound up in a piece capturing a winter's dawn

-not see that vibrancy.
-As an artist, you learn to exaggerate
+" As an artist, you learn to exaggerate and dramatize.

-and dramatize.
 It's kind of like writing.
-I think nature
+I think nature is glorious; it

 There was a time, though, when Webb aimed for a more literal